joyali/nuxt3-realworld/nuxt2/README.md

 $ yarn build
 $ yarn start

-# Locally preview production build:
-$ npm run preview

 # generate static project
 $ npm run generate
 or
 $ yarn generate
 ```

 ## Functionality overview

 The example application is a social blogging site (i.e. a Medium.com clone) called "Conduit".
 It uses a custom API for all requests, including authentication.
-You can view a live demo over at https://nuxt3-realworld.vercel.app
+You can view a live demo over at https://nuxt-realworld.vercel.app

 **General functionality:**